qmk/qmk_firmware/docs/feature_tap_dance.md

 Similar to the first option, the second and third option are good for simple layer-switching cases.

 For more complicated cases, like blink the LEDs, fiddle with the backlighting, and so on, use the fourth or fifth option.
 Examples of each are listed below.

-Finally, the sixth option is particularly useful if your non-Tap-Dance keys start behaving weirdly after adding the code for your Tap Dance keys.
-The likely problem is that you changed the `TAPPING_TERM` time to make your Tap Dance keys easier for you to use, and that this has changed the way your other keys handle interrupts.

 ## Implementation Details :id=implementation